-- 1 (b) The State Board may select a secretary-treasurer to hold office at the pleasure of the State Board.
-The State Board 2 shall fix the duties of such officer.
-3 - 4 Section 5-31.
-General rights and powers of the State Authority.
-In addition to the duties and powers set forth in 5 6 this Act, the State Authority shall have the following rights 7 and powers: - (1) Adopt and alter an official seal. - (2) Establish and change its fiscal year. - 10 (3) Sue and be sued, plead and be impleaded, all in its own name, and agree to binding arbitration of any dispute 11 12 to which it is a party. - (4) Adopt, amend, and repeal by-laws, rules, regulations consistent with the furtherance of the powers and duties provided for. - (5) Maintain its principal office within the State and such other offices as the State Board may designate. - (6) Select locations for a temporary and a permanent casino, subject to final approval by the Gaming Board. - (7) Conduct background investigations of potential State casino operator licenses, including its principals or shareholders, and State Authority staff.
-The State Authority may request the assistance of the Office of Gaming Enforcement. - (8) Employ, either as regular employees or independent

-- 1 consultants, engineers, architects, contractors, 2 accountants, attorneys, financial experts, construction experts and personnel, superintendents, managers and other 3 4 professional personnel, and such other personnel as may be 5 necessary in the judgment of the State Board, and fix their 6 compensation. - (9) Own, acquire, construct, equip, lease, operate, and maintain grounds, buildings, and facilities to carry out its corporate purposes and duties. - (10) Enter into, revoke, and modify contracts, subject to final approval of the Gaming Board. - (11) Enter into a casino management contract subject to the final approval of the Gaming Board. - (12) Develop, or cause to be developed by a third party, a master plan for the design, planning, development of a casino. - Negotiate and enter into intergovernmental agreements with the State and its agencies and units of local government, in furtherance of the powers and duties of the State Board.
-However, the State Authority may not enter into an agreement with the State Police. - (14) Receive and disburse funds for its own corporate purposes or as otherwise specified in this Act. - (15) Borrow money from any source, public or private, for any corporate purpose, including, without limitation, working capital for its operations, reserve funds, or payment of interest, and to mortgage, pledge, or otherwise encumber the property or funds of the State Authority and to contract with or engage the services of any person in connection with any financing, including financial institutions, issuers of letters of credit, or insurers and enter into reimbursement agreements with this person or entity which may be secured as if money were borrowed from the person or entity.
+- 2 (1) Adopt and alter an official seal. - 3 (2) Establish and change its fiscal year. - (3) Sue and be sued, plead and be impleaded, all in its own name, and agree to binding arbitration of any dispute to which it is a party. - (4) Adopt, amend, and repeal by-laws, rules, and regulations consistent with the furtherance of the powers and duties provided for. - (5) Maintain its principal office within the State and such other offices as the State Board may designate. - (6) Select locations for a temporary and a permanent casino, subject to final approval by the Gaming Board. - (7) Conduct background investigations of potential State casino operator licenses, including its principals or shareholders, and State Authority staff.
+The State Authority may request the assistance of the Office of Gaming Enforcement. - (8) Employ, either as regular employees or independent contractors, consultants, engineers, architects, accountants, attorneys, financial experts, construction experts and personnel, superintendents, managers and other professional personnel, and such other personnel as may be necessary in the judgment of the State Board, and fix their compensation. - (9) Own, acquire, construct, equip, lease, operate, out its corporate purposes and duties. - (10) Enter into, revoke, and modify contracts, subject to final approval of the Gaming Board. - (11) Enter into a casino management contract subject to the final approval of the Gaming Board. - (12) Develop, or cause to be developed by a third party, a master plan for the design, planning, and development of a casino. - (13) Negotiate and enter into intergovernmental agreements with the State and its agencies and units of local government, in furtherance of the powers and duties of the State Board.
+However, the State Authority may not enter into an agreement with the State Police. - (14) Receive and disburse funds for its own corporate purposes or as otherwise specified in this Act. - (15) Borrow money from any source, public or private, for any corporate purpose, including, without limitation, working capital for its operations, reserve funds, or payment of interest, and to mortgage, pledge, or otherwise encumber the property or funds of the State Authority and to contract with or engage the services of any person in connection with any financing, including financial institutions, issuers of letters of credit, or insurers and enter into reimbursement agreements with this person or entity which may be secured as if money were borrowed from